 As you can see, Connell’s has included a wide range of interesting figures, from across history and the world in his collection: spanning the cultures of Ancient Rome, Greece, Egypt, China, Japan, Europe and the Middle East.
 Having not heard of any of them before it meant I learnt a fair bit, even with most of the biographies being very brief.
 The unusual style in which they were written reminded me of poetry, and so the collection did have a nice flow to it, but at the same time it wasn’t always clear if the cooks were legendary or real.
 I did find myself looking up the figures on the internet to find out more and to better understand what I was reading.

 Overall, I found the Lives of Notorious Cooks to be an interesting collection of surreal, succinct biographies of cooks from across the globe and throughout history.
 Not the type of book I would usually go for, however it made a nice change and I was able to dip in and out whenever I liked, thus making it the lighter, shorter read I was looking for.
 Okay read.

 Thank you to the author for providing a review copy of this book in exchange for my honest opinion.

 Have you read this?
-Have you read The Chronicles of Narnia?
+Have you read any biographies of famous chefs, past or present?